 How it Works

-How do Platelet-Rich-Plasma (PRP) Injections work?
+How does Platelet-Rich-Plasma (PRP) Therapy work?

-Overview of Platelet-Rich-Plasma (PRP) Injection Therapy
+Overview of Platelet-Rich-Plasma (PRP) Therapy

 A small amount of your blood is drawn and spun in a specific centrifuge in the Integrative Lab.
 This process concentrates the platelet-rich plasma (PRP), which is injected directly into damaged tissue, stimulating the body’s own natural healing cascade.